All Episodes

 In other words, they're not taking any of the risk here, as previously reported by the Atlanta Journal Constitution.

-Now, since your report has come out, has there been any any interest or follow-up from the AJC?
+Now, since your report has come out, has there been any interest or follow-up from the AJC?

 And so when you're going out to get a grant, they want to see who's involved and who's engaged.

-Well, she just happens to be a very prominent member of the Georgia State legislature.
+Well, she just happens to be a very prominent member of the Georgia State Legislature.

 And they kind of scrubbed the website, by the way.